IIMacGyverII/Planner/README.md

 README.md
-This was a homework project was to create a quiz with html and javascript.
-It was very difficult.
-I had to start completely over several times and I can do better.
+This was a homework project was to create a planner with html and javascript.

 Link to project repo: https://github.com/IIMacGyverII/Planner Link to project page: https://iimacgyverii.github.io/Planner/